Hunger soars and aid dwindles as gangs in Haiti suffocate the country

 “We know it’s not a lot,” said Jean Emmanuel Joseph, who oversees food distribution for the Center for Peasant Organization and Community Action.
 “It’s too bad we don’t have the possibility to give them more.”

+“If you go and complain about it, you’re going to become the enemy, you might even be killed for that,” he said.

-USAID said some 5.5 million people in Haiti — nearly half the population — need humanitarian aid, and pledged $25 million in addition to the $33 million announced earlier this week.
+The U.S. Agency for International Development said that around 5.5 million people in Haiti — nearly half the population — need humanitarian aid, and pledged $25 million in addition to the $33 million announced earlier this week.

-Bauer, with the U.N., said the humanitarian appeal for Haiti this year is less than 3% funded, with the World Food Program needing $95 million in the next six months.
+The WFP's Bauer said the humanitarian appeal for Haiti this year is less than 3% funded, with the U.N. agency needing $95 million in the next six months.

 “Conflict and hunger in Haiti are moving hand-in-hand,” he said.
 “I’m frightened about where we’re going.”